hungdoba/news.adayroi.jp/docs/architecture.md

 ## Overview

-News Adayroi is a modern, static news website built with Next.js 15, designed specifically for the Vietnamese community in Japan.
+News Hungba is a modern, static news website built with Next.js 15, designed specifically for the Vietnamese community in Japan.
 The architecture focuses on performance, SEO, and maintainability.

 ## Tech Stack

 ### Core Technologies

 - **Framework**: Next.js 15 with App Router
 - **Language**: TypeScript 5.x
 - **Styling**: TailwindCSS 4.x